-Disclaimer: This report was made possible by the generous support of the American people through the United States Agency for International Development (USAID).
-The contents are the responsibility of the authors and do not necessarily reflect the views of USAID or the United States Government.
+Disclaimer: This publication is made possible by the generous support of the American people through the United States Agency for International Development (USAID)/Ghana.
+The contents are the responsibility of the authors as part of the Integrated Coastal and Fisheries Governance (ICFG) Project and do not necessarily reflect the views of the United States Government.
+Associate Cooperative Agreement No. 641-A-00-09-00036-00 for "Integrated Coastal and Fisheries Governance (ICFG) Program for the Western Region of Ghana," Under the Leader with Associates Award No. EPP-A-00-04-00014-00.